 All business owners and marketers hop on Google from time to time to check on the keywords their business is ranking for.
 And each time they do, they’ll see their competitors’ ads.
-Sometimes, it’s above theirs, and that’s where competitor benchmarking comes in.
+Sometimes, it’s above theirs, and that’s where spying on your competitors or benchmarking comes in.

 There are four fundamental reasons you need to keep an eye on your search ad competitors: